FriendsOfSymfony/FOSOAuthServerBundle/Resources/doc/index.md

 ### Step 1: Install FOSOAuthServerBundle

 The preferred way to install this bundle is to rely on [Composer](http://getcomposer.org).
-Just check on [Packagist](http://packagist.org/packages/friendsofsymfony/oauth-server-bundle) the version you want to install (in the following example, we used "dev-master") and add it to your `composer.json`:
+Just check on [Packagist](http://packagist.org/packages/friendsofsymfony/oauth-server-bundle) the version you want to install (in the following example, we used "1.1.*") and add it to your `composer.json`:

 ``` js
 {